AbolfazlMahkam/Todo-List/README.md

 # Todo-List

-A ToDo List page that is built using HTML, CSS and JavaScript.
+A ToDo List page that is built using raw HTML, CSS and JavaScript.